 And we're getting to the bottom of it.

-And uh terrible thing.
+And terrible thing.

-We have some badly wounded people also, and we have to extend our condolences to them, and we'll be working with them all very closely.
+And we have to extend our condolences to them and we'll be working with them all very closely.

 So I just wanted to let you know that was from King Solomon.

-And today we're here to talk to some of the very hard-working citizens who are benefiting from our historic record setting campaign to eliminate job killing regulations.
+And today we're here to talk to some of the very hardworking citizens who are benefiting from our historic record-setting campaign to eliminate job killing regulations.

 I will tell you the market is up 325 points today on great job numbers.

-The numbers have been phenomenal, actually.
+The numbers have been phenomenal, actually, some people said.

-Some people said uh so spot on, so so good that they've actually never seen anything like it.
+So spot-on, so good that they've actually never seen anything like it.

-It's a long way from when people were rooting for a recession because they thought they could maybe win an election, but we don't root for a recession.
+It's a long way from when people were rooting for a recession because they thought they could maybe win an election.

-We root for success, and we're having tremendous success.
+We root for success and we're having tremendous success.

 I want to thank Vice President Mike Pence, who's here right here.